vaishnavi-kotturu/PrologAssignment/README.md

 # PrologAssignment
-Assignment for the course CS F214 Logic in Computer Science to encode the laws of the Indian Penal Code in Prolog and identity the sections that are valid for a given case.
+Assignment for the course CS F214 Logic in Computer Science to encode the laws of the Indian Penal Code (Sections IV-VI) in Prolog.
+It identifies the sections that are valid for a given case.